siddjoshi/opentelemetry-demo/README.md

 #### 1. Understand the Recommendation Service
 Examine the codebase of the **Recommendation Service** to understand its core functionality, endpoints, and dependencies.
 Focus on identifying the inputs, outputs, and key business logic that should be tested.

+#### 2. Identify Test Scenarios
+Determine a diverse set of scenarios to test, including:
+- Core functionality of the recommendation logic.
+- Handling invalid inputs or empty datasets.
+- Edge cases

-#### 2. Use GitHub Copilot Chat to Generate Test Cases
+#### 3. Use GitHub Copilot Chat to Generate Test Cases
-Leverage **Copilot Chat** to help you create robust and meaningful test cases.
+Leverage **Copilot Chat** to help you write code for the identified test scenarios.
 Use prompts to guide Copilot in generating tests.
 Ask copilot to generate test case code using `pytest` and `Mock` frameworks.

+### Success Criteria
+- You have identified at least **10 distinct scenarios**, including **edge cases**, to write test cases for.
+- You have successfully generated the code for these test cases using **Copilot Chat**.

 </details>

 <details style="border: 1px solid #ccc; background-color: #f9f9f9; padding: 10px; border-radius: 4px;">